Civil Engineer IV

 Metro’s Capital Division supports new service delivery programs such as RapidRide bus service for busy transit corridors, with signal priority improvements, and provides for ongoing replacement of aging infrastructure and operations facilities.
 In addition, regular maintenance and upgrades keep Metro’s facilities in good repair and support efficient, safe, and reliable transit operations.
 Metro incorporates cost-effective green building and sustainable development practices in all capital projects that it plans, designs, constructs, remodels, renovates, and operates.

 We are accepting applications from all qualified applicants.
 This recruitment will be used to fill one (1) Career Service vacancy.
 This recruitment may also be used to establish an eligibility pool to fill future career service, short term temporary, term-limited temporary, and/or special duty assignment opportunities in this classification that may occur over the next twelve months from the establishment of the pool at the discretion of the hiring authority.This posting open continuous or until filled.
-First consideration will be given to applicants who apply on or before April 28, 2022.**NOTE: Salary range shown is 2018 rate; a new salary rate reflecting possible Cost-Of-Living and/or Market Adjustments since 2018 is under contract negotiation and is typically retroactive.
+Next consideration is for applications received on or before June 27th.**NOTE: Salary range shown is 2018 rate; a new salary rate reflecting possible Cost-Of-Living and/or Market Adjustments since 2018 is under contract negotiation and is typically retroactive.

 - Job Duties